• Skip to primary navigation

 I love to use fresh fruit in dessert recipes.
 Give these a try and let me know what you think.

-• Fresh Fruit Tart has a buttery shortbread crust that can't be beaten.
+• Fresh Fruit Tart has a buttery shortbread crust that's simply delicious.

-• Chocolate Strawberry Pie is actually a recipe for making mini-pies and these are so good, especially when berries are plentiful.
+• Chocolate Strawberry Pie is a recipe for making mini-pies and these are so good, especially when strawberries are in season and plentiful.

-• No-Peel Apple Cake is one of the easiest apple spice cake recipes you'll find.
+• No-Peel Apple Cake is one of the easiest apple spice cake recipes.
 We even keep the peels on the apples!

 Recipe